 The security policy for the TOE is defined by the security functional requirements in chapter 6.
 The following is a list of the subjects and objects participating in the policy.

 Subjects:

-• Processes acting on behalf of a human user or technical entity.
+- Processes acting on behalf of a human user or technical entity. - Processes acting on behalf of a human user or technical entity providing a virtual machine environment.

 Named objects: